Go there instead of ignoring - how previously unreached target groups can be reached with STEM offers

 Which groups are currently often overlooked in the zdi context?

 Easy-to-ignore groups are not homogeneous groups.
-Depending on the context, other people can be meant by it.
-In the zdi context, easy-to-ignore groups are children and young people who have not yet found access to extracurricular MINT education for a variety of reasons - from the challenging life situation to their individual educational history.
-The reasons for this can be individual or varied, they can lie in the person, in their environment, their other living conditions, also in school contexts or in the attractiveness or design of the offers.
-Typical examples are limited personnel or infrastructure conditions at schools that are cooperation partners for zdi offers, transport-related access to extracurricular learning locations, content-related unattractive topics of the offers, offers that are methodologically or pedagogically unsuitable, unsuitable forms of communication, etc. According to estimates, this group makes many Fields of action (also in STEM education) make up 40% to 95% of an age cohort.
+Depending on the context, this can mean other people.
+In the zdi context, these are children and young people whose potential has not yet found access to extracurricular MINT education for a variety of reasons - from challenging life situations to individual educational history.
+The reasons for this can be individual or varied; they can lie in the person, in their environment, their other living conditions, also in school contexts or in the attractiveness or design of the offers.
+Typical examples are conditions in schools that are cooperation partners for zdi offers that are limited in terms of personnel or infrastructure, the traffic access to extracurricular learning locations, topics in the offers that are not attractive in terms of content, offers that are methodologically or pedagogically unsuitable, unsuitable forms of communication and much more.
+According to estimates, this group makes many Fields of action (including in MINT education) represent 40% to 95% of an age cohort.

 Although thousands of young people are reached throughout NRW every year, a look at the zdi monitoring shows that the zdi networks maintain partnerships with grammar schools much more frequently than with primary, secondary or special schools.
 If you look at the offers of the networks, there is also a clear tendency towards offers for grammar schools and comprehensive schools.